AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

   Optional specification of the direction of the request.
 By default, range requests move forward from startIndex, collecting events after startIndex from the stream.
 A reversed request will collect events before startIndex from the stream.
-``QiBoundaryType boundaryType``
+``SdsBoundaryType boundaryType``
-  Optional QiBoundaryType specifies the handling of events at or near startIndex ``string filter``
+  Optional SdsBoundaryType specifies the handling of events at or near startIndex ``string filter``
   Optional filter expression
 ``string viewId``